kavya70/Repo1-cdk-factorial-rest-service/README.md

 - Landing page acting as health check URL.
 - Factorial can be calculated by passing the query param /factorial?num=<Non Negative Integer>

+> ecs construct has been choosen here to build a highly scalable app with app load balancer.
+Given the construct ease of use and the standard pattern to make a fargate load balanced app, the ecs construct pattern was used.
+>sample python based flask app has been used in such a way that we containerize the app by creating the docker artifacts from the local repo(and not from pre build docker image on ECR) .
+THis gives a flexibility to have a single app which is cdk bootstrapped, configured to build docker image from assets of the repo.

 ## Tech